bfauber71/MyParkingMgr/replit.md

 -   **Ticket Type System:** Differentiation between 'WARNING' and 'VIOLATION' ticket types, selectable during creation and displayed on tickets.
 -   **Zebra ZQ510 Mobile Printer Integration:** Generation of ZPL (Zebra Programming Language) code for thermal tickets, with options to download ZPL files or view code, optimized for the Zebra ZQ510.
 -   **Timezone Configuration:** Configurable timezone setting for the system, affecting the real-time clock display and violation ticket timestamps.
+-   **Streamlined Unknown Plate Workflow:** When searching for a vehicle that doesn't exist, displays a "Create Ticket for [PLATE]" button that pre-fills the Add Vehicle form with the searched plate number.
+After creating the vehicle, automatically opens the Create Ticket modal with the newly added vehicle selected, streamlining the ticket creation process for unknown plates.

 ### System Design Choices